materialsproject/atomate2/docs/user/codes/openmm.md

 # Analysis with Emmet

 For now, you'll need to make sure you have a particular emmet branch installed.
-Later the builders will be integrated into `main`
+Later the builders will be integrated into `main`.

 ```bash
 pip install git+https://github.com/orionarcher/emmet.git@md_builders